department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/feature-briefs/Update PTSD 0781 to be aligned with new form version.md

 ## Background

 It is estimated that 23 out of every 100 Veterans have PTSD at some point in their lives (see [article from the National Center for PTSD](https://www.ptsd.va.gov/understand/common/common_veterans.asp#:~:text=Not%20all%20Veterans%20use%20VA,use%20VA%20for%20health%20care.)).
 Forms 0781 and 0781a for claiming PTSD as a service-connected condition are embedded into the 526ez form flow.
-These forms are in the process of being updated and combined into one new form for claiming PTSD and other mental health conditions resulting from traumatic events.
+These forms are in the process of being updated and combined into one new form for claiming PTSD, MST, and other mental health conditions resulting from traumatic events.

 ## Problem or Opportunity

-The current experience for claiming PTSD is long and retraumatizing.
+The current experience for claiming PTSD/MST is long and retraumatizing.
 Our shadowing research revealed many usability issues with this section of the form, and observed that it can double the time it takes a Veteran to submit a claim.

 ## Proposed Solution